A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: Cohomological Mackey functors

 \subsection{Cohomological Mackey functors coming from number theory}

-The first example we consider is Galois cohomology of number fields.
-Let $L/K$ be a finite Galois extension of number fields with Galois group $G$.
+The first example we consider is Galois cohomology of global fields.
+Let $L/K$ be a finite Galois extension of global fields with Galois group $G$.
 Let $M$ be a discrete $G_K$-module.
 Then for a place $v$ of $K$, we define a cohomological Mackey functor $\mathbf{H}^n_v(\bl,M)$ by

-The upper arrow is defined by restriction and the lower one as the sum of the corestrictions.
+The lower arrow is defined by restriction and the upper one as the sum of the corestrictions.